 Instructions

-- Preheat the oven to 350° convection or 375° for a conventional oven.
+- Preheat the oven to 350° convection or 375° conventional oven.

 - Prep a baking pan.
 Aluminum foil for easy cleanup, a rack to help crisp all sides, and a good spray of PAM.
-If you don’t have the rack, just spray or oil the foil.
+If you don't have the rack, spray or oil the foil.

 - Grate ½ cup of fresh Parmesan.
-Fresh is better but use grated if necessary.
+Fresh is better, but use pre-grated if necessary.
 Set up a dredge line with one egg whipped in pan one.
-In pan two, add ¼ cup AP flour, ¼ cup Panko breadcrumbs, ½ cup grated Parmesan cheese, 2 teaspoons paprika, and ½ teaspoon each of salt, pepper, and garlic powder.
+In pan two, add ¼ cup AP flour, ¼ cup Panko breadcrumbs, ½ cup grated Parmesan cheese, 2 teaspoons paprika, and ½ teaspoon of each salt, pepper, and garlic powder.

 - Dip the chicken in the breading mixture and pat it on.
 Shake off the excess.
-Place on the prepared rack.
+Place on the prepared rack

 - Add a little extra topping to each breast.
 Give them a light spray of PAM.
 Let them rest for about 5 minutes before cooking to help the coating stick better.